drgriffis/NeuralVecmap/README.md

 - D Newman-Griffis and A Zirikly, ["Embedding Transfer for Low-Resource Medical Named Entity
 Recognition: A Case Study on Patient Mobility"](http://drgriffis.github.io/papers/2018-BioNLP.pdf).
 In _Proceedings of BioNLP 2018_, 2018.

-The included `demo.sh` script will download two small sets of embeddings and learn a demonstration mapping between them.
+The included `demo.sh` script will download two small sets of embeddings, learn a demonstration mapping between them, and calculate changes in nearest neighbors.

 ## Dependencies